ptsteadman/notebook/stories/summer-of-entropy.md

 That evening, Chris met an old friend in front of her apartment in Brooklyn.
 He was buying some Ritalin from her, to use that weekend at Whole Foods.

 "How are you?"
-Justine asked, after placing the pills in Chris's hand.
+Justine asked, after placing the small pills in Chris's hand.

 "Uh, kind of weird," said Chris.

 "Why, what's up?"

-Justine sat down on her stoop, looking up at Chris quizzically.
+Justine sat down on her stoop, looking up at Chris.

 "Someone I know killed themselves by jumping off a roof," said Chris, still standing.

 "At a fancy party?
 I think I saw this."

-Earlier, Chris had noticed that the papers were going with the Hasidic angle, not the tech angle.
+Earlier, Chris had noticed that the papers were talking about the Hasidic aspect of the story, not the tech aspect.

 "Yeah, you probably did.
 I met her at a programming thing."